danfrenette/tester-matching/README.md

 ### Examples:

+ - "I want to see all the testers from every country and every device"
+    - Make sure both of the inputs read "All" and click the search button

  - "I want to see all the testers from the US who found bugs for the Galaxy S3"
     - Select "US" from the country dropdown, and "Galaxy S3" from the Device dropdown and click "Search".
 You should be presented with a list of all